Portugapt/Closer-Challenge/README.md

 ```

 Steps:
 ?
 What account do you want to log into?
 GitHub.com
 ?
 What is your preferred protocol for Git operations?
 HTTPS
 ?
 Authenticate Git with your GitHub credentials?
 Yes
 ?
 How would you like to authenticate GitHub CLI?
-Login with a web browser
+Login witha web browser

 It opens a page in the browser, we put the one-time code, and login with our account.
 All should be set now.